 This programme is carried out in collaboration with Göteborgs universitet and Högskolan i Borås.
 Lectures/seminars can take place at any of these universities or Karlstads universitet.
 Some distance technique will also be used.

 Bachelor's degree of at least 180 ECTS credits in Working Life Science, or equivalent.
 Upper secondary level Swedish 3 or B, or Swedish as a Second Language 3 or B, or equivalent.
 Upper secondary level English 6 or A, or equivalent.

 EducationThe aim of the Master's programme in working life science is for you to develop the scientifically-based skills in analytical and constructive thinking needed to deal with issues relating to the organisational as well as the labour market level.
 Students acquire specialised and advanced knowledge of how work is organised at these different levels.
 The Swedish labour market system is analysed in relation to that of other industrial countries and to the development in Sweden.
 Different theoretical explanatory models are discussed.
 There are also methodological discussions on approaches and applications of qualitative and quantitative methods and on the process of carrying out a degree project.
 The supervised degree project requires the students to identify and formulate a working life science problem, to plan and carry out an empirical investigation, and to present the study and its result in an essay written in a formal style and following standard academic procedure.

-Form of InstructionThe Working Life Science Master Programme at Karlstad University is offered in conjunction with the University of Göteborg and the University college in Borås.
+Form of InstructionThe Working Life Science Master Programme at Karlstad University is offered in conjunction with the University of Göteborg and the University of Borås.
 This means that some lectures and seminars will take place at a different venue than Karlstad.
 Instruction will also in part be in the form of distance education.
 All instructors are active researchers and teach in the area of their expertise.
 In this way a unique network of researchers and advanced students is set up.